telerik/blazor-docs/components/editor/prosemirror-plugins.md

 The Telerik UI for Balzor Editor component is based on the [ProseMirror library](https://prosemirror.net/).
 ProseMirror provides a set of tools and concepts for building rich text editors, using user interface inspired by what-you-see-is-what-you-get.

-The ProseMirror library is JavaScript based and adding plugins to the Editor is performed through JavaScript.

 ## Concept

 The ProseMirror [plugin system](https://prosemirror.net/docs/ref/#state.Plugin_System) enables developers to create custom tools and functionality.
 One of the main building blocks of each editor is its [`EditorState`](https://prosemirror.net/docs/ref/#state) object.
 The state is created through a static [`create`](https://prosemirror.net/docs/ref/#state.EditorState%5Ecreate) method which takes a configuration object, containing the starting document node, the [`Schema`](https://prosemirror.net/docs/ref/#model.Schema), and a collection of [plugins](https://prosemirror.net/docs/ref/#state.Plugin) which will be active in this state.